Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

 cf.~footnote \ref{bigfoot11}, and $\tilde N$ was defined in eq.~\eqref{eq:cucumber}.
+In this construction we also have to replace the frequency by the continuous frequency $\omega_k=\sqrt{k^2+m^2}$ (see the discussion in section 5.1 of \cite{TFD} for more details).
+Similarly, the parameter $\lambda_n$ in eq.~\eqref{gatescale1} will be replaced with

-Further taking the continuum limit extends the domain of integration to $\mathbb{R}$ in \eqref{eq:flambe}.
+Furthermore, taking the continuum limit amounts to extending the domain of integration in eq.~\eqref{eq:flambe} to be the full $\Rbb^{d-1}$.
 As already mentioned in the introduction, the complexity in QFT has UV divergences and needs to be regularized.
 This was the reason why we regulated the theory on the lattice in the first place.
 The divergences of the complexity for the cTFD state will be the same as those for a product state constructed from two copies of the vacuum state since the UV structure is similar in these two states.
 When working in the continuum limit, without a lattice, it is possible to regulate the UV divergences by introducing a momentum cutoff $|\vec k|<\Lambda$ as the limit of integration in eq.~\eqref{eq:flambe}.
-In this construction we also have to replace the frequency by the continuous frequency $\omega_k=\sqrt{k^2+m^2}$, see the discussion in section 5.1 of \cite{TFD} for more details.
 For our calculations however, we will focus mostly on differences of complexities which yield finite quantities and therefore we will be able to simply take $\Lambda\rightarrow \infty$.